Skip to content

 For the full list and the correct syntax, use the stackit config set --help command.

-Please check your VPN and proxy settings.
-If the installation fails, it may be because these services can interfere with the connection to the installation servers, blocking or rerouting the data transfer.
+Check your VPN and proxy settings.
+If the installation fails, it may be because these services can interfere with the connection to the installation servers, blocking, or rerouting the data transfer.
 Try turning them off temporarily and then run the installation again.
-You can re-enable your VPN and proxy settings after the installation is complete.
+You can re enable your VPN and proxy settings after the installation is complete.

 Do you have any checks in place for the vulnerabilities?

-Yes, we regularly monitor our repository for vulnerabilities using Snyk monitoring.
-We also check new pull requests (PRs) for vulnerabilities.
+Yes, we monitor our repository for vulnerabilities using Snyk monitoring.
+We also check pull requests (PRs) for vulnerabilities.
 They are only merged if they don’t introduce any high or critical vulnerabilities.

 Can I save multiple configurations for different projects?